JaLin794/iot_smart_leak_detector/README.md

 A liquid level sensor did not function very accurately via cyclic tests of dipping and removing the sensor from a body of water.
 The surface material of the sensor seems to be very hydrophobic and does not perform reliably.

+To increase the battery life of the device, implementation of deep sleep can be used to reduce the current draw of the overall device.
+The logic of this is to collect data samples every few minutes, perform leak detection logic, connect to wifi and upload to MQTT cloud only if leak detection true.
+To keep the user well aware of the state of the device, periodic wifi connection and uploading to MQTT for status updates can be done.

 # ESP32 Leak Detector with WiFi and MQTT

 This project implements a leak detection system using an ESP32 microcontroller that connects to WiFi via WiFi Provisioning and publishes sensor data to an MQTT broker (HiveMQ Cloud)